Convert JPG to WebP — CMS Migrations, LCP Wins, Nothing Uploaded

 3. 3.
 Encode

 Conversion runs on all of your CPU cores in parallel via Web Workers.
-EXIF, ICC color profiles and geolocation are copied onto the WebP output.
+EXIF, ICC color profiles and geolocation are copied onto the WebP or AVIF output.

 4. 4.
 Download

-When the batch is done, a ZIP containing every converted WebP downloads automatically.
+When the batch is done, a ZIP containing every converted file downloads automatically.
 No re-upload, no waiting on a server.

 Criterion JPG / JPEG WebP